cgrates/cgrates/docs/configuration.rst

 .. hint:: You can reload from remote HTTP server as well.

-Below is the default configuration file which comes hardcoded into :ref:cgr-engine:
+Below is the default configuration file which comes hardcoded into :ref:`cgr-engine`:

 .. literalinclude:: ../data/conf/cgrates/cgrates.json
    :language: javascript